• Disease Overview

 Summary

-Chromosome 15q11.2-13.1 duplication syndrome (dup15q syndrome) is a clinically identifiable syndrome which results from duplications of the portion of 15q11.2-13.1 chromosome (also referred to as the Prader-Willi/Angelman critical region (PWACR).
+Chromosome 15q11.2-13.1 duplication syndrome (dup15q syndrome) is a rare genetic disorder which results from duplications of a portion of the 15 chromosome.
+The portion involves a small region within the long arm (q), 15q11.2-13.1.
 These duplications most commonly occur in one of two forms.
-These include an extra isodicentric 15 chromosome, abbreviated idic(15), or an interstitial duplication 15, abbreviated int dup(15).
+These include an extra isodicentric 15 chromosome, abbreviated idic(15), or an interstitial duplication 15 abbreviated int dup(15).
+This region is also known as “Prader-Willi/Angelman critical region (PWACR) because it is involved in these syndromes, Prader Willi and Angelman syndrome.

-Dup15q syndrome is characterized by hypotonia and gross and fine motor delays, variable intellectual disability (ID), autism spectrum disorder (ASD), and epilepsy including infantile spasms.
-These clinical findings may differ significantly between people and is influenced by whether the duplication is inherited from an individual’s mother or father (parent-of-origin) and number of copies of the PWACR.
-Those with a maternally-derived idic(15) and interstitial triplications are typically more severely affected than those with an int dup(15).
-However, the severity of features (phenotype) varies even among individuals within molecular groupings who have similar duplications based on breakpoints.
-Some phenotypic features, such as ASD, are more consistently observed in individuals with a maternal idic(15) or large (>5-Mb) interstitial duplications that extend beyond the PWACR.
+People with a maternally-derived idic(15) and those with interstitial triplications are typically more severely affected than those with an int dup(15).
+However, the features (phenotype) vary even among individuals within molecular groupings who have similar duplications based on breakpoints.
+Some phenotypic features, such as ASD, are more consistently observed in people with a maternal idic(15) or with a large (>5-Mb) interstitial duplications that extend beyond the PWACR.
 Idic(15) chromosomes reported to date are almost exclusively maternal in origin so the phenotype of a paternally derived idic(15) is unknown.
-Individuals with paternally derived int dup(15) typically do not manifest the full phenotype of dup15q syndrome (see below).
+Individuals with paternally derived int dup(15) typically do not manifest all the signs and symptoms of the dup15q syndrome (see below).

 Introduction

-This disorder was first characterized in the late 1990’s when maternally inherited supernumerary markers involving inverted duplications of PWS/AS region were linked to autism, ID and subtle but not yet recognizable clinical phenotype
+This disorder was first characterized in the late 1990’s when maternally inherited supernumerary markers involving inverted duplications of PWS/AS region were linked to autism, ID and subtle but not yet recognizable clinical phenotype.

 • Next section >